yutec/FightBrand/README.md

 ## Warnings before getting started

-The replication workflow proceeds in multiple stages.
-Throughout the estimation process, the Julia program selects the best result from the previous stage among multiple estimation runs, but this selection was manually determined.

-Hence, the replication process follows the pre-determined sequence based on the prior knowledge of the best estimates in each stage.
-In case of any change of input data or random numbers, it is critical to update the programs to make correct selection when working with different data or random numbers.
+The replication proceeds in multiple stages.
+During the process, the Julia program selects the best result from the previous stage among multiple trials, but this selection follows the pre-determined sequence based on the prior knowledge of the best estimates in each stage.
+When working with different data, random numbers, or numerical library, it is critical to update the pre-determined selection for correct replication.

-The Stata codes exhibit random behevior during the data-cleaning process (steps 1 and 2 within Module `dataprep`) for generating the file `dataProcessed802.dta`.
-Hence, it is required to use the same file `dataProcessed802.dta` to ensure the replication to perform correctly every time.
+The Stata codes exhibit randomness during the data-cleaning process (steps 1 and 2 within Module `dataprep`) for generating the file `dataProcessed802.dta`.
+As a result, the final sample size may vary each time the data is generated.
+To ensure the correct and consistent replication in later stages, it is required to use the same file `dataProcessed802.dta`.

-Different Stata versions may cause discrepancy in some tables.
-For example, Stata 14 and 17 were found to generate different results for Table A.2.
+Different Stata versions may also cause discrepancy in some tables.
+For example, Stata 14 and 17 were found to generate slightly different results for Table A.2.

 ## Program structure

-The analysis results are generated in multiple steps by the program files organized by the corresponding folder structure.
+The analysis results are generated in in the following steps where the program files are organized by the corresponding folders.

 ### 1. Module `dataprep`